Real ghosts of haunted New Hampshire

 Merrimack - The Common Man Restaurant (formerly Hannah Jacks’ Tavern)

-Man in “old” clothes haunts the restaurant, and there’s an Indian spirit in the basement.
-For info about this restaurant, visit the Common Man website, and take a virtual tour of their Merrimack, NH, location.
+A man in “old” clothes haunts the restaurant, and there’s an Indian spirit in the basement.

 Wilton